 To complete your profile, you need to include at least your current job with a brief description of what you do.
 You also need a photo.
 It should be a headshot and should look professional.
 A cell phone pic from last week’s happy hour or last summer’s beach vacation will not help your professional image.
 If you need to know what constitutes a professional business portrait, read this.

 Next, you need to craft a summary.
 This is the part where you get to tell people who you are and what you can do for them and their business.
 Here are a couple of examples of well-written, creative summaries to give you an idea of the possibilities.
-Rod Arnold, Angela Lau, Carla Gardiner.
+Rod Arnold, Carla Gardiner.
+And mine–just in case you’re interested: Marie Leslie

 After your summary, complete your experience.
 LinkedIn will ask you about each job that you list and give you the opportunity to complete a description.
 Be concise and be sure to include key words and phrases that relate to your industry and that you want to be found with.